sam-taylor/scDeBussy_paper/README.md

 | 3_align.py        | Align pseudotime across samples                           |

+## Young/aged hematopoiesis from normal and MDS individuals
+The source data came from [Ainciburu et al 2023](https://elifesciences.org/articles/79363).
+We downloaded the data in h5 format as well as the metadata from [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE180298).

+The scripts that are used to extract and preprocess data are located in folder `MDS`, as described in the following table.

 ## Richter transformation

 The source data of CLL to Richter transformation came from [Nadeu et al 2022 Nat Med](https://www.nature.com/articles/s41591-022-01927-8) and the seurat objects were downloaded from [Zenodo](https://zenodo.org/records/6631966) into the `data/` folder.